 The humorously-titled HideMyAss (HMA! or HMA Pro) has demonstrated great longevity.
 Jack Cator began the product in 2005 at the age of 16.
 HideMyAss has grown significantly since then, but its success has been overshadowed by better VPNs.
 Currently, this once-startup belongs to Avast – one of the better-known cybersecurity companies in the world.

-There are numerous issues with the security/privacy protection record of HideMyAss.
-First of all, their company is registered in the UK – one of the primary members of the 5 eyes country group.
-These are five countries with a particularly strong intelligence cooperation framework.
-That’s a big privacy concern, particularly after Edward Snowden’s NSA revelations.
+Their company is registered in the UK – one of the primary members of the 5 eyes country group.
 There aren’t many worse locations for a VPN than the UK – in addition to intelligence agency surveillance concerns, the UK also has data retention laws and an overall intrusive attitude.

-It’s not just the company’s location that should worry people in need of an ass-hiding.
-When researching for this HideMyAss Review, we found that HMA has already demonstrated how little their no-logging policy means.
-Data given by HMA! was crucial for the 2011 arrest of US hacker Cody Kretsinger as well as this naughty Texas judge in 2015.
-Regardless of your opinion on crime (we have a bad one, to say the least), it should be obvious that this is a deeply compromising situation for a VPN.
-After all, legality and morality sometimes have a strenuous relationship.
+However, their logging policy doesn’t stand up to reality.
+Data given by HMA! was crucial for the 2011 arrest of US hacker Cody Kretsinger, as well as this naughty Texas judge in 2015.
+Regardless of your opinion on crime, it should be obvious that this is a deeply compromising situation for a VPN.

 There are some good features we can commend HideMyAss for (such as having a kill switch), but there’s too much bad to concentrate on the good.
 Choose this VPN only if your activities are not very sensitive.